There are approximately 85 Roman Catholic parishes in the Québec City area.

 Peak season is from May to October and in February, during the Québec Winter Carnival.
-Many resorts are located near the ski centers and the peak season runs from mid-December to March inclusively.
+Many resorts are located near the ski centres and the peak season runs from mid-December to March inclusively.

 Spring break in Québec City is usually the first week of March.

 Canadian postage stamps must be used to mail letters and postcards from Canada.

 Post offices are open from 8 a.m. to 5:30 p.m., Monday to Friday.
 During their business hours, drugstores, convenience stores and the like also offer postal services including the purchase of stamps.
 The telephone number for postal information is 1-800-267-1177.

 There is a post office and a philatelic counter in Old Québec at 5, rue du Fort, near the Château Frontenac.

 Most banks, businesses and government offices are closed on the following legal holidays:

 Most businesses, including shopping centres, are open as follows:

 Monday to Wednesday: 9:30 am. to 5:30 pm